ibm-cloud-docs/databases-for-redis/administering.md

 ### Setting the admin password via the command line

-Use the `cdb user-password` command to set the admin password with the {{site.data.keyword.cloud_notm}} CLI cloud databases plugin.
+Use the `cdb user-password` command from the {{site.data.keyword.cloud_notm}} CLI cloud databases plugin to set the admin password with the command line.

 For example, to set the admin password for a deployment named "example-deployment", use the following command.
 ```